DanmarksAdresser/Dawa/README.md

 When database and configuration is ready, run `yarn test` from the root of the repository.

+## Starting a server
+Running the test sets up a test database "dawatest", which is populated with a small subset of real production data.
+There are scripts to start a local server against this database along with an appropriately configured local s3 stub.

+Go to the directory `packages/server` and run `yarn run start-servers`.
+This will lauch a DAWA server on `http://localhost:3000` as well as the S3 stub.

 ## Support
 Please ask any questions on [digitaliser.dk](https://digitaliser.dk/group/334445/forum).